 Comparison charts are used to compare one or more datasets.
 They can compare items or show differences over time.

-Relationship charts are used to show a connection or correlation between two or more variables like a correlation between advertising spending and sales.
+Relationship charts are used to show a connection or correlation between two or more variables.

-Distribution charts are used to show how variables are distributed over time and help you identify outliers and trends like number of users by age group.
+Distribution charts are used to show how variables are distributed over time, helping identify outliers and trends.

-Line chart, bar, and column charts can represent change over time, pyramids and pie charts show parts-of-a-whole, and scatter plots and treemaps are nice if you have a lot of data.
+Line, bar and column charts represent change over time.
+Pyramids and pie charts display parts-of-a-whole.
+While scatter plots and treemaps are helpful if you have a lot of data to visualize.

-Tables displays data in rows and columns.
+Tables display data in rows and columns.
 Tables make it easy to compare pairs of related values or to display qualitative information (e.g. quarterly sales over several years).

 There are multiple reasons you might select a table over a graph, as the right way to visualize your data.

 A line chart reveals trends or change over time.
 Line charts can be used to show relationships within a continuous data set, and can be applied to a wide variety of categories, including daily number of visitors to a site or variations in stock prices.